How financial markets work

-Money can be used in a number of different ways.
-Your savings account provides you a safe place (a bank) to keep your money and gain interest on it while you are not using that money.
-But the money in your savings account does not sit in a giant vault in the bank, it is used to help other people buy homes and cars and go to college.
-When the bank makes a loan, it is drawing on all the money people have put into it.
-In this way the bank acts as a financial market place for money.
-A bank loan can help fuel growth but one day it will have to be paid back, with interest (a fee to cover the cost of borrowing).
+You can deposit your money in a savings account in a bank.
+This provides you with a safe place to keep your money and earn interest on it while you are not using it.
+But your money does not sit in a giant vault: The bank loans it to other people to help them pay for homes, cars, and college.
+When the bank makes a loan, it draws on all the money you and other consumers have deposited.
+In this way, the bank acts as a financial market place for money.
+A bank loan can help fuel growth, but one day the loan holder will have pay back the loan with interest — a fee to cover the cost of borrowing.

-Money is also used by people to make investments.
-When you invest in a company you are giving them a loan (when you buy bonds) or buying a part of that company (when you buy stock).
-When you invest in a company it may use the money to get bigger, purchase equipment, increase advertising, hire new people, research new products, or any number of other business activities.
+You can also use money to make investments.
+If you buy a bond from a company, you are giving them a loan.
+If you buy stock, you are purchasing a part of the company. .
+When you invest, the company may use the money to grow, purchase equipment, advertise, hire workers, research new products, or conduct many other business activities.

 Businesses come in many different sizes and shapes.
 A business owned and operated by one person is called a sole proprietorship.
 A sole proprietorship is easy to form and all the profits go to the owner.
-But a sole proprietorship may not have enough money (called capital) to grow or the owner may be concerned that he or she carries all the risks of operating a business.
-A sole proprietor may join with other people to form a partnership, owned by two or more people.
-There may be more money to invest now, but the owners have to share decision making power and cash may still be limited.
+However, a sole proprietorship may not have enough money (capital) to grow, or the owner may be concerned about carrying all the risks of operating a business.
+A sole proprietor may join with other people to form a partnership owned by two or more people.
+There may be more money to invest now, but the owners have to share decision-making power and cash may still be limited.
 A partnership can also limit risk by making the business itself a legal entity.
-This way the business may be sued but the partners homes and money outside the business will be safe.
+This way, the business may be sued, but the owners' homes and their money outside the business will be safe.

-For longer term growth a company may try a different form of borrowing, by issuing bonds.
-A bond is an IOU from the company to the investors.
-After a specified amount of time, from six months to thirty years, a bond will mature.
-When this happens the company must pay each individual the amount they invested.
-The company also pays each investor interest at specific intervals during the years the investor holds the bond.
+- issue bonds for longer-term growth.
+A bond is an IOU from the company to investors.
+After a specified amount of time, from six months to 30 years, a bond will mature.
+When this happens, the company must pay each individual the amount they invested.
+The company also pays each investor interest at specific intervals during the time the investor holds the bond.

-The fourth alternative for raising capital is to sell piece of ownership in the corporation to the public.
-Selling stock in the company can generate huge amounts of cash that can be used for a variety of purposes.
-When a company begins to sell stock it is said to "go public".
-The company will usually hire an investment banker to help it go public by evaluating the company, determining a price for the stock, and serving as an intermediary between the company and the investing public.
-When a company's stock is sold for the first time it is called an initial public offering or IPO and is sold in the primary market.
-Then when the stockholders want to resell the stock it is sold on a secondary market, like one of the exchanges.
-By selling stock the company is transformed from a private business owned by a few people to a public business owned collectively by a large pool of investors.
+- sell pieces of ownership in the corporation to the public.
+Selling stock in the company can generate large amounts of cash that can be used for many purposes.
+When a company begins to sell stock, it is said to "go public."
+The company will usually hire an investment banker who evaluates the company, determines a price for the stock, and serves as an intermediary between the company and the investing public.
+When a company's stock is sold for the first time, it is called an initial public offering (IPO) and is sold in the primary market.
+When stockholders want to resell, the stock is sold on a secondary market, such as one of the major stock exchanges.
+By selling stock, the company is transformed from a private business owned by a few people to a public business owned collectively by a large pool of investors.

-A financial market is a place where firms and individuals enter into contracts to sell or buy a specific product such as a stock, bond, or futures contract.
+A financial market is a place where firms and individuals enter into contracts to sell or buy a specific product, such as a stock, bond, or futures contract.
 Buyers seek to buy at the lowest available price and sellers seek to sell at the highest available price.
-There are a number of different kinds of financial markets, depending on what you want to buy or sell, but all financial markets employ professional people and are regulated.
+There are different kinds of financial markets, depending on what investors want to buy or sell.
+All employ professionals and are regulated.
+Some examples:

 Stock markets grew out of small meetings of people who wanted to buy and sell their stocks.
-These men realized it was much easier to make trades if they were all in the same place at the same time.
-Today people from all over the world use stock markets to buy and sell shares in thousands of different companies.
+These investors realized it was much easier to make trades if they were all in the same place at the same time.
+Today, people from all over the world use stock markets to buy and sell shares in thousands of different companies.

-New issues of stock must be registered with the U.S. Securities and Exchange Commission (SEC) and in some cases with the State of New York.
-A prospectus, giving details about a company's operation and the stock to be issued is printed and distributed to interested parties.
+Any new issues of stock must be registered with the U.S. Securities and Exchange Commission (SEC), and in some cases with New York.
+The issuer provides a prospectus, which is a document that gives details about a company's operation and the stock to be issued.
+The issuer distributes this prospectus to interested parties.
 Investment bankers buy large quantities of the stock from the company and then resell the stock on an exchange.

-A potential buyer places an order with a broker for the stock he or she wishes to purchase.
-The broker then puts in the order to buy on the appropriate exchange, the transaction takes place when someone wants to sell and someone wants to purchase the stock at the same price.
-When you purchase a stock, you receive a stock certificate, the certificate may be transferred from one owner to another or can be held by the broker on behalf of the investor.
+A potential buyer places an order with a broker for the stock they wish to purchase.
+The broker puts in the order to buy on the appropriate exchange.
+The transaction takes place when someone wants to sell and someone wants to purchase the stock at the same price.
+A purchaser, receives a stock certificate.
+The certificate can be transferred from one owner to another or held by the broker on the investor's behalf.